-Check out our high-performance liquid chromatograph.
-Take our ultraviolet-visible spectrometer for a spin.
-Would you like to use our DNA sequencer?
-Or perform Fourier transform infrared spectroscopy?
-If you’ve got a passion for biochemistry, we would love to work with you.
+Check out our state of the art cell culture laboratory.
+Samples from this space and others can be analyzed by western blot with our Li-Core Odyssey imaging system or by fluorescence microscopy with one of our fluorescent microscopes.
+Maybe get a bit more technical with our high-performance liquid chromatograph, ultraviolet-visible spectrometer, Fourier transform infrared spectrometer, or gas chromatography coupled with mass spectrometry?
+If you’ve got a passion for studying life at the molecular level, we would love to work with you.
 Lakeland’s professors have an impressive collection of high-tech tools they're excited to introduce you to.
 Together, using Lakeland’s deeply ingrained hands-on approach, you will unlock the many secrets of biochemistry.
-You will get a project, you will learn how to use and troubleshoot all of our instruments, you will learn how to obtain results, how to interpret those results and how to explain those results to an audience.
+You will get a project, you will learn how to use and troubleshoot all of our instruments, you will learn how to obtain results, how to interpret those results, and how to explain those results to an audience.

 A versatile major